Chemistry

 The major requires a group of prerequisites or their equivalent in advanced placement, a core of courses common to all four degree programs, advanced courses specific to each degree program, and a senior requirement.

-Course requirements common to all Chemistry degree programs All degrees require two terms of organic chemistry (CHEM 174 or 220, and CHEM 175, 221, or 230) with laboratory (CHEM 222L and 223L), one term of physical chemistry (CHEM 332 or 328), and one term of inorganic chemistry (CHEM 252).
+Course requirements common to all Chemistry degree programs All degrees require the following 5 credits with two terms of organic chemistry (CHEM 174 or 220, and CHEM 175, 221, or 230) with laboratory (CHEM 222L and 223L), one term of physical chemistry (CHEM 332 or 328), and one term of inorganic chemistry (CHEM 252).

-B.A. degree program The B.A. degree program requires ten course credits, beyond the prerequisites.
+B.A. degree program The B.A. degree program requires ten course credits beyond the prerequisites.
 In addition to the common degree requirements and one-term senior requirement, the B.A. degree requires four additional course credits of advanced chemistry lecture or laboratory courses.
 At least one full credit must be attained through advanced lecture courses in the Chemistry department and at least one must be a Chemistry laboratory course.
 CHEM 333 may be counted toward the advanced-course requirement, although not as the sole lecture course.

-B.S. degree program The B.S. degree program requires thirteen course credits, beyond the prerequisites.
+B.S. degree program The B.S. degree program requires thirteen course credits beyond the prerequisites.
 In addition to the common degree requirements and two-term senior requirement, the B.S. degree requires completion of a second term of physical chemistry (CHEM 333), one term of physical chemistry laboratory (CHEM 330L), and four additional course credits of advanced chemistry lecture or laboratory courses.
 At least one full credit must be attained through advanced lecture courses in the Chemistry department and at least one must be a Chemistry laboratory course.

-B.S. degree program, intensive major The B.S. degree program, intensive major requires fifteen course credits, beyond the prerequisites.
+B.S. degree program, intensive major The B.S. degree program, intensive major requires fifteen course credits beyond the prerequisites.
 In addition to the common degree requirements and two-term senior requirement, the B.S. degree with an intensive major requires completion of a second term of introductory physics numbered 171 or higher, a second term of physical chemistry (CHEM 333), one term of physical chemistry laboratory (CHEM 330L), and five additional course credits of advanced chemistry lecture or laboratory courses.
 At least two full credits must be attained through advanced lecture courses in the Chemistry department and at least one must be a Chemistry laboratory course.

 Combined B.S./M.S. degree Exceptionally well-prepared students may complete a course of study leading to the simultaneous award of the B.S. and M.S. degrees after eight terms of enrollment.
 Formal application for admission to this program must be made no later than the last day of classes in the fifth term of enrollment.
 To be considered for admission, by the end of their fifth term applicants must have achieved at least two-thirds A or A– grades in all of their course credits as well as in all of the course credits directly relating to the major, including prerequisites.
 Two terms of CHEM 490 must be taken in the fifth and sixth terms with earned grades of A or A– to continue in the program.
 The B.S./M.S. degree program requires completion of the intensive major requirements, including the senior requirement, which typically is completed in the fifth and sixth terms.
 The introductory physics requirement must be fulfilled with PHYS 200 and 201 or PHYS 260 and 261; a term course in physics numbered 400 or higher and approved by the Chemistry DUS may be substituted for the introductory sequence.
 In addition, eight credits of graduate courses in chemistry (four of which count toward the B.S.) are required.
 Four terms of research are required, including two terms of research taken in CHEM 990.
 Students in the program must earn grades of A in at least two of their graduate-level term courses (or in one yearlong course) and have at least a B average in other graduate-level courses.
 B.S./M.S. candidates also are expected to continue their independent research in a summer internship between their junior and senior years.
 At the end of their eighth semester students are required to write a thesis summarizing their research activities.
 The thesis must be written under the guidance of the faculty member who supervises the student's research and it must be submitted to their research adviser on the final day of classes of the student's eighth semester.
 The thesis should be no shorter than twenty-five pages (double-spaced, twelve-point font, excluding figures, tables, and bibliography) and normally should contain the following sections: Introduction, Results and Discussion, Summary and Conclusions, Research Methods, and Bibliography.
 Students in the B.S./M.S. program, must also present their research in the form of a poster presentation at the end of their sixth semester (to fulfill the requirements of the B.S. degree) and an oral presentation at the end of their eighth semester (to fulfill the requirements of the M.S. degree).
 Both the poster and oral presentation are coordinated by the instructor of CHEM 490.
 For more information, see Academic Regulations, section L, Special Academic Arrangements, “Simultaneous Award of the Bachelor's and Master's Degrees.”